A Comprehensive Review by Christopher Cronin, PhD.

 A student receiving the doctorate from a program not accredited by the APA may find that they cannot be licensed in various states or provinces.
 Accreditation by the APA is different than accreditation by the regional education-accrediting agency.
-The last newsletter contained an article detailing accreditation procedures for institutions of higher education in the United States.
-The APA publishes a list of APA-accredited institutions on the APA web site (www.apa.org).
+The APA publishes a list of APA-accredited institutions on the APA web site.
 The Association of State and Provincial Psychology Boards (ASPPB) publishes information on each state’s licensing requirements.

 Students also wonder whether they should pursue a degree in clinical or counseling psychology.
 The difference between degrees in clinical psychology versus counseling psychology was traditionally one of focus.
 The distinction between clinical and counseling psychology has gradually become blurred over the past two decades.
 Clinical psychologists are trained to diagnose and treat individuals with serious mental illness such as major depression and anxiety disorders.

 Counseling psychologists receive much of the same training as clinical psychologists.
 Counseling psychologists are generally train to work with individuals who are struggling with adjustment issues in life, such as moving away from home, transitioning through a divorce, or adjusting to a new location.
 However, the distinction is not as great as it was in the past and there is now a great deal of overlap in populations served by the two specialties.